Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Introduction

-In this work we make the following contributions: \begin{itemize} \item We show that the limiting factor of TS-based post-hoc calibrators is the expressive power of the underlying calibration model. \item We generalize temperature scaling based on a highly expressive neural network that computes \textit{prediction-specific} temperatures; we refer to our accuracy-preserving post-hoc calibration approach as Parameterized Temperature Scaling (PTS) \item We show that our approach has a similar data-efficiency as standard prediction-agnostic post-hoc calibrators \item We demonstrate in exhaustive experiments that PTS outperforms existing methods across a wide range of datasets, models and evaluation metrics. \end{itemize}
+\begin{itemize} \item We show that the limiting factor of TS-based post-hoc calibrators is the expressive power of the underlying calibration model. \item We generalize temperature scaling based on a highly expressive neural network that computes \textit{prediction-specific} temperatures; we refer to our accuracy-preserving post-hoc calibration approach as Parameterized Temperature Scaling (PTS). \item We show that our approach has a similar data-efficiency as state-of-the-art prediction-agnostic post-hoc calibrators. \item We demonstrate in exhaustive experiments that PTS outperforms existing methods across a wide range of datasets and models as "one-size-fits-all" calibrator, without the need to optimize any hyperparameter. \end{itemize}